chrisgibbo/chrisgibbo/README.md

   <br>

   ## About Me:
 Im a passionate self-taught Frontend Web Developer located in England, who likes to work with JavaScript/ReactJS, and Tailwindcss.
-My interest in web development started in 2020, during the pandemic, playing with WordPress and creating myself a website and using Adobe Illustrator to create illustrations for my portfolio.
-I have completed numerous Udemy courses, learning the fundamentals, as well as the Colt Steele bootcamp throughout 2021/2022.
-I finished the Scrimba Front End Career Path in May, 2023, and will continue to use their platform to further enhance my knowledge in web dev technologies.
+My interest in web development started in 2020, where eventually I found the Scrimba platform, and completed the Front End Career Path in May, 2023, and will continue to use their platform to further enhance my knowledge in web dev technologies.

   <br>